dchambers/composerjs/README.md

 Finally, to prevent handlers from using the public API, use of any of the _mutator_ methods  (e.g. `set()`) in the _handler-phase_ will cause an error to be thrown, and use of any of the _accessor_ methods  (e.g. `get()`) will cause a warning to be logged to the console &mdash; we limit ourselves to logging to the console since developers will often find it useful to introspect the model while they are debugging handlers.

 Discouraging handlers from using the public API is desirable since that would significantly reduce handler re-usability, hindering model construction via composition.
-A side of effect of this limitation is that it's not possible for handlers to add or remove nodes from node-lists, or bring optional nodes in and out of existence, and so these operations must instead be performed by listeners.
+A side of effect of this limitation is that it's not possible for handlers to add or remove nodes from node-lists, or bring normal nodes in and out of existence, and so these operations must instead be performed by listeners.

 ## Emitted events